 Foot problems are less likely if blood glucose levels are kept under control and feet are looked after.

-TOP TIP!
-Use a pumice stone to remove any dry skin
+- Exfoliate, and use a pumice stone to remove any hard skin

 - tingling sensation; pins and needles